 When I first researched the relationship between screen time and health in 2010, the topic was barely on people’s radars.

-Yet smart phones were everywhere and had already been heavily incorporated into parents’ and children’s lives—and affected how they interacted with each other.
+Yet smart phones were everywhere and had already been heavily incorporated into parents’ and children’s lives.

 Today, there is increasing concern from parents and the general public about the impact of smart phones and social media on children.
 One recent study shows a possible correlation between time spent on smart devices and symptoms of depression among teens, especially girls.